Set out below is a list of current and upcoming events at the partner monasteries and nunneries. (All dates are given in day/month/year format.)

 Brief description: This special practice is dedicated to the continuing welfare and stability of the Yungdrung Bon tradition and to the well-being of all sentient beings.
 You are cordially invited to participate.

 There is no webcast for this event.
-Gompa member-supporters are invited to register for the event and to send offerings, together with dedications, at any time up until April 26th, 2025.
+Gompa member-supporters are invited to register for the event and to send offerings, together with dedications, at any time up until October 20th, 2025.

 Event type: Non-webcast Event (for member-supporters)